claceio/docs/content/docs/Configuration/Authentication.md

 The first time a new provider is added, it is important to manually verify an app, to verify if the required authentication restrictions are in place.
 For example, with google, any valid google user can login, including gmail.com accounts.
 The `hosted_domain` config has to be used to restrict this.
 {{</callout>}}

-The OAuth integration internally uses the [goth](https://github.com/markbates/goth) library, see [examples](https://github.com/markbates/goth/blob/master/examples/main.go) for a sample implementation.
+The OAuth integration internally uses the [goth](https://github.com/markbates/goth) library, see [examples](https://github.com/markbates/goth/blob/master/examples/main.go) for implementation details.